lorenzlally/virtual-machine/README.md

 - Go to the search bar and search "virtual machine"
 - Select Create, then select Azure Virtual Machine
-- You will need to select the same resource group, the same region, and create a name for the virtual machine
+- You'll need to select the same resource group, the same region, and create a name for the virtual machine
     - For thise example, we will name the virtual machine "virtualmachine"
     - Use the same resource group and region as steps 2 and 3